Shayan-Ghani/Zabbix-GPU-Temperature/README.md

 # zabbix-GPU-temperature
-see how to monitor Nvidia GPUs temperature with zabbix on ubuntu.
+See how to monitor Nvidia GPUs temperature with zabbix on ubuntu.

 run this command to make your drivers up-to-date :